jericovalino/Train_Mask_RCNN/README.md

 Using a CMD line, go to the C:\Train_Mask_RCNN directory by issuing `cd C:\Train_Mask_RCNN` <br/>
 Install the requirements by entering `(Train_Mask_RCNN) c:\Train_Mask_RCNN>pip install - requirements.txt` <br/>

+Install COCO API(Clone).<br/>
+Use pip to install the package:
+'(Train_Mask_RCNN) c:\Train_Mask_RCNN>pip install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI'
+Or visit this repository for more details: https://github.com/philferriere/cocoapi
+Note: Make sure that you have "vs c++ 2015 build tool" already installed on your machine otherwise you'll get an error while cloning.

 #### 4. Setup Tensorflow Models Repository

 Now it's time when we will start using Tensorflow object detection API so go ahead and clone it by using the following command. <br/>